 - Avoid applying any excessive pressure on her gums and massaging the top of her gums where the first teeth will emerge.

-- Be careful to massage the gums to avoid any unwanted hurt of baby’s gums.
+- Be careful to massage the gums to avoid any unwanted hurt of the baby’s gums.

 Along with regular body massage of your baby, you can also apply the above-mentioned massage in certain medical conditions and make your baby feel better.